ucsd-cse29/fa25/src/week2/lab2.md

 ### Command to get the Github People repo
 `$ git clone git@github.com:Monip1/lab2-people.git`

+This command should fail.
+We need to set up SSH Keys on GitHub to fix that!

+### Setting up SSH Keys on GitHub

 Recall from last lab how to log into your ieng6 account: